adopted-ember-addons/emberx-select/README.md

 > Heads Up!
 This will mutate the contents of your value array as the
 > user changes their selections.
 This can lead to strange behavior and
-> inconsistencies if you are computed using arrays and/or ember-data
+> inconsistencies if you are using computed using arrays and/or
-> `hasMany` relationships.
-Just remember, you can't go wrong if you
+> ember-data `hasMany` relationships.
+Just remember, you can't go
-> use just a simple array.
+> wrong if you use just a simple array.

 ## EmberX